 - Preheat the oven to 375 degrees Fahrenheit.

-- Add the almond butter, maple syrup, coconut flour, dairy-free dark chocolate chips, unsweetened cocoa powder, pure vanilla extract, vinegar or lemon juice, baking soda, and salt to a mixing bowl.
+- Add the smooth almond butter, maple syrup, coconut flour, vegan chocolate chips, unsweetened cocoa powder, pure vanilla extract, white vinegar, baking soda, and salt to a mixing bowl.

 - Use your hands to mix and knead until a cookie dough texture is achieved (this will take a couple of minutes).

-- Use your hands to roll the cookie dough into 12 evenly sized balls and place them, evenly spaced, on a parchment paper lined sheet pan.
+- Use your hands to roll the cookie dough into 12 evenly sized balls and place them, evenly spaced, on a sheet pan lined with parchment paper.

 - Use your fingers to press the cookie dough balls into flat, circle shapes.